Positive scalar curvature on manifolds with fibered singularities: Introduction

-It turns out that the map $\alpha^{\Zk}$ is still not quite the right ``index map'', since index theory doesn't detect all of $\KO^{\Zk}$, and the classes of the obvious psc-manifolds with fibered $\bZ/k$-singularities defined by even-dimensional disks with a free $\bZ/k$-action on the boundary sphere will map nontrivially under $\alpha^{\Zk}$.
+It turns out that the map $\alpha^{\Zk}$ is still not quite the right ``index map'', since it can be nonzero on some psc-manifolds with fibered $\bZ/k$-singularities.
+For example, even-dimensional disks with a free $\bZ/k$-action on the boundary sphere will map nontrivially under $\alpha^{\Zk}$.
 However, by composing $\alpha^{\Zk}$ with the real assembly map $KO_{*-1}(B\bZ/k)\to KO_{*-1}(\bR[\bZ/k])$ and its splitting we get the index homomorphism

 (See Definition \ref{def:Zkobstrmap} and the comments just before it for more details.)
 The image contains the torsion (all of order $2$) in the $KO$-theory of the real group ring of the cyclic group $\bZ/k$.
 Here is our first main result on the existence of psc-metrics: \begin{thmA} Let $M$ be a spin manifold with fibered $\bZ/k$-singularities, of dimension $n\ge 6$.
 Assume that $\partial M$ is non-empty, and both $M$ and $\p M$ are connected and simply connected, and the action of $\bZ/k$ on $\p M$ preserves the spin structure.
 Then $M$ admits a metric of \psc\ if and only if $\ind^{\Zk}([M])$ vanishes in the group $KO^\Zk_*$. \end{thmA} \begin{proof}[Outline] Here is an outline of the proof.
 In order to prove necessity of vanishing of $\ind^{\Zk}([M])$, we use {\Ca}ic index theory to show that $\ind^{\Zk}([M])$ is indeed an obstruction to the existence of a psc-metric on a spin manifold $M$ with fibered $\bZ/k$-singularities.
 On the other hand, we show also that the existence of a psc-metric on $M$ depends only on the corresponding bordism class $[M]\in \Omega^\spZk_*$.
 To prove that vanishing of the index $\ind^{\Zk}([M])$ is sufficient, we analyze the spectra $\MSpin^{\Zk}$ and $\KO^{\Zk}$.
 In particular, we construct the cofiber sequences